chocolatey/docs/input/en-us/chocolatey-gui/known-issues.md

 RedirectFrom: docs/chocolatey-gui-known-issues
 ---

+## Package installation arguments are not remembered when upgrading a package with ChocolateyGUI

+When the `useRememberedArgumentsForUpgrades` Chocolatey feature is enabled, package arguments are not correctly retained when upgrading packages.

+This is due to [a known bug in chocolatey.lib](https://github.com/chocolatey/choco/issues/2886).

+If you need to use this feature, you must currently upgrade affected packages via Chocolatey CLI instead of Chocolatey GUI.

 ## Unable to use Chocolatey GUI extension with Chocolatey GUI v0.17.1

 Some business customers have reported an issue when attempting to use version `0.1.0-alpha-20200402` of the Chocolatey GUI extension (a pre-release version of the extension) in combination with Chocolatey GUI v0.17.1.